Hazelcast Viridian Hello World

 The results are in a random order because the data is distributed across the cluster.
 Whenever a cluster member has the result, it returns it to the client.

-2. Order the results by the key.
+2. Run the following SELECT statement to order the results by the key:

 SELECT * FROM cities ORDER BY __key;